smallk/smallk.github.io/README.md

 program manager is
 [Dr. Christopher White](http://www.darpa.mil/Our_Work/I2O/Personnel/Dr_Christopher_White.aspx).

-Smallk Copyright and Software License
+SmallK Copyright and Software License
 ======================================
-Smallk is under copyright by the Georgia Institute of Technology, 2014.
+SmallK is under copyright by the Georgia Institute of Technology, 2014.
 All source code is released under the
 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.